No. 22 Florida Atlantic hosts Edwards and North Texas - WTOP News

 Boca Raton, Florida; Sunday, 1 p.m.
 EST

-BOTTOM LINE: North Texas takes on the No. 22 Florida Atlantic Owls after Jason Edwards scored 22 points in North Texas’ 68-66 victory against the SMU Mustangs.
+BOTTOM LINE: North Texas visits the No. 22 Florida Atlantic Owls after Jason Edwards scored 22 points in North Texas’ 68-66 victory over the SMU Mustangs.

-The Owls are 7-1 in home games.
-Florida Atlantic is the top team in the AAC averaging 38.5 points in the paint.
-Vladislav Goldin leads the Owls scoring 10.0.
+The Owls have gone 7-1 in home games.
+Florida Atlantic leads the AAC with 38.5 points in the paint led by Vladislav Goldin averaging 10.0.

-The Mean Green are 5-1 in AAC play.
-North Texas is ninth in the AAC with 36.8 rebounds per game led by Robert Allen averaging 8.2.
+The Mean Green are 5-1 in conference games.
+North Texas ranks fifth in the AAC with 10.5 offensive rebounds per game led by Robert Allen averaging 3.4.

 Florida Atlantic averages 83.4 points, 24.7 more per game than the 58.7 North Texas allows.
-North Texas averages 67.5 points per game, 4.7 fewer than the 72.2 Florida Atlantic allows to opponents.
+North Texas averages 7.9 made 3-pointers per game this season, 0.3 more makes per game than Florida Atlantic gives up.

+The Owls and Mean Green match up Sunday for the first time in conference play this season.

-TOP PERFORMERS: Johnell Davis is averaging 18.2 points, 6.9 rebounds and 1.7 steals for the Owls.
-Alijah Martin is averaging 13.5 points over the last 10 games for Florida Atlantic.
+TOP PERFORMERS: Bryan Greenlee is averaging 7.1 points and 3.2 assists for the Owls.
+Johnell Davis is averaging 21.9 points and 7.0 rebounds while shooting 51.7% over the last 10 games for Florida Atlantic.

-Edwards is shooting 42.3% and averaging 17.0 points for the Mean Green.
-Aaron Scott is averaging 10.5 points over the last 10 games for North Texas.
+Allen is averaging six points and 8.2 rebounds for the Mean Green.
+Edwards is averaging 19.1 points over the last 10 games for North Texas.

 LAST 10 GAMES: Owls: 8-2, averaging 81.3 points, 38.8 rebounds, 14.5 assists, 6.8 steals and 2.5 blocks per game while shooting 46.2% from the field.
 Their opponents have averaged 74.8 points per game.